 And of course, many trainers/athletes can tell you, it's important to eat plenty of protein in order to build muscle mass in your body, which translates to burning more fat calories.

-So we must exercise balance when it comes to protein (like in everything in life!), and instead of focusing on the grams of protein, it’s important to focus on the QUALITY of the proteins we consume, and to make better choices on a regular basis.
 While I think many people benefit from small amounts of animal protein (I know I do), its key to emphasize that it’s not actually necessary for us to eat animal protein.
-And it has been shown that we benefit from reducing the amount of animal protein we eat, and simultaneously, increasing the amount of plant-based foods we eat.
+And it has been shown that many people benefit from reducing the amount of animal protein we eat, and simultaneously increasing the amount of plant-based foods we eat.
 Let me explain why.

 You’re heard me talk about acid vs. alkaline.
 The digestion of meat leaves a large amount of acidic residues in our bodies.
 This acidic residue contributes to faster aging of our skin, and creates an environment in our bodies more susceptible to disease.
 Also, digesting excess animal protein leads to putrefaction in our gut, which gives way to overgrowth of bad bacteria in our intestines.
 Hence it’s important to limit the animal protein we consume on a daily/weekly basis, and balance it with plenty of plant-based foods, especially alkaline veggies.